6 Benefits of Becoming a U.S. Citizen!

 Despite corona pandemic travel restrictions of the last two years, the U.S. passport remains a formidable travel document.
 For most immigrants, it’s a huge upgrade, especially for naturalizing citizens from countries with relatively weak passports such as the Philippines, India, Iran, and Pakistan and most of Africa.

-The only way to get one of these is to become a U.S. citizen.
+The only way to get a U.S. passport and the underrated U.S. passport card is to become a U.S. citizen.

 Benefit #3 - Ability to Bring Family Members